 2. Include and recognise your employees

 When employees feel included and informed about what’s happening within their organisation, they feel valued, which increases their sense of self-worth.
-This can increase morale, loyalty, productivity and overall culture.
+This can increase morale, loyalty, employee productivity and overall culture.

 Often frontline employees are the last to hear about updates or changes within the business even though they are the most impacted.
 So it will come as no surprise that the most popular request from employees is to get access to information that is workplace related.